'Payment in rubles': Putin stuns world with shock move

 Ukraine says Russia seized humanitarian convoy

-Ukrainian President Volodymyr Zelensky has accused Russian forces of seizing 15 humanitarian workers on their way to provide essential aid for the decimated city of Mariupol, as evacuations and shelling continue into the four-week long conflict.
+Ukrainian President Volodymyr Zelenskyy has accused Russian forces of seizing 15 humanitarian workers on their way to provide essential aid for the decimated city of Mariupol, as evacuations and shelling continue into the four-week long conflict.

 "Sadly, almost all of our efforts are sabotaged by Russian occupants, by [their] shelling or deliberate terror," he said.